npuv5pp/Simuro5v5/README.md

 ## Replay

 In the game scene, you can call the menu at any time by right-clicking or by pressing `ESC`.
-At any time, you can click on the Replay button to enter the playback scene, where you can see your most recent game playback.
+At any time, you can click the Replay button to enter the playback scene, where you can see your most recent game playback.

 You can control replay by keyboard: